Shadereaver/MechanicsProject/README.md

-# Mechanics
+# Project goal

-Developed with Unreal Engine 5
+The goal of this project was to learn how to develop mechanics in Unreal Engine 5 blueprint.